Lee Hae-in (singer): 2020–2021: New agency and solo debut

 On July 2, 2020, Lee revealed that she is currently preparing for her debut in the second half of 2020 under The Groove Company.
 On November 6, 2020, it was revealed her agency was merged with Gom Pictures and Supermoon Pictures to form Big Ocean ENM.

 Lee made her official solo debut with the release of her first digital single, "Santa Lullaby (We Used To Sing)", which was released on November 27, 2020.

 On December 3, 2021, it was revealed that Lee has left Big Ocean ENM after the termination of her contract, and her Twitter account would be closed subsequently on December 31.

 2022–present: New career, DOD

 On May 12, 2023, it was revealed that Lee is the creative director for S2 Entertainment's newest girl group Kiss of Life, where Thai entertainer and fellow Idol School contestant Natty also would be in the group as a member.
 Lee expressed gratitude for being part of the project and thanks everyone for their support.

 In December 20, 2024, she signed an exclusive contract with DOD.

 On January 22, 2025, it was revealed that Lee has not been involved in the production for Kiss of Life since November 2024 and has since stepped down from her position following her departure from S2 Entertainment.
 She is currently the executive producer for Close Your Eyes.

+On January 7, 2026, it was reported that Lee, along with former Warner Music Korea board member Jay Kim, founded a new K-pop agency named AMA, short for All My Anecdotes.